djmannion/ns_aperture/README.rst

 The pre-processing / analysis pipeline produces the following files:

-design
-  ( 248 volumes, 4 conditions, 4 runs ) boolean array.
-  This shows the onset of events for each condition.
-  The matrix has been adjusted, where necessary, for delayed triggers.

-task_info
-  ( time, [ target, response, stim condition ], 4 runs ) integer array

 coords-ROI
   ( 3 axes, n voxels ) array of coordinate locations.